-The Flexible Spending Account (FSA) from WageWorks allows you to stretch your budget further.
-The FSA is a voluntary pretax benefit plan that allows you to set aside money from your paycheck that can be used to pay the out-of-pocket medical, prescription, dental and vision expenses that you and your dependents incur.
+The Healthcare Flexible Spending Account (HFSA) allows you to stretch your budget further.
+The HFSA is a voluntary pre-tax benefit plan that allows you to set aside money from your paycheck to be used to pay the out-of-pocket medical, prescription, dental and vision expenses that you and your eligible dependents incur.
+You never pay taxes on the money you put into your account, giving you more bang for your buck when you use pre-tax money to reimburse qualified healthcare expenses.